LekoArts/gatsby-themes/examples/graphql-playground/README.md

 You need to write your query with `graphql preview` so that the theme can pick it up.
 You also must place it directly after the frontmatter.

-#### Changing the "Homepage" text
+#### Changing the "Welcome" text

-Create a file at `src/@lekoarts/gatsby-theme-graphql-playground/text/index.mdx` to edit the text.
+Create a file at `src/@lekoarts/gatsby-theme-graphql-playground/data/index.mdx` to edit the text.

 ### Change your `static` folder